1970 Zeila uprising

 The 1970 Zeila revolt was an armed insurgency in Zeila led by Mohamed Farah Dalmar Yusuf.

-The rebellion was fuelled by anti-Marxist beliefs and a desire to reinstate the 1960 State of Somaliland, for which he was labelled an ‘Ishaq Nationalist’.
+The rebellion was fuelled by an anti-marxist sentiment and a desire to reinstate the 1960 State of Somaliland, for which he was labelled an ‘Ishaq Nationalist’.

 The revolt was backed by the Ba’athist-led countries of Iraq and Syria.

 Background

 Unification

 Following the 1960 unification of the Trust Territory of Somaliland with the State of Somaliland, tensions quickly emerged due to political, clan, and institutional disparities.
 The two territories had joined under differing Acts of Union, prompting the newly formed Somali Republic's parliament to draft a new unified Act.
 This Act was widely rejected in the north, where many viewed it as illegitimate.
 A national referendum was held despite the objections, with much of the north boycotting the vote.
 Only around 100,000 northerners participated, and over 60% of them opposed the union.
 Nevertheless, the referendum passed.